QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     println("Fixed point = $v_star, and |f(x) - x| = $normdiff in $iter iterations")

-While better, there could still be improvements
+While better, there could still be improvements.

 Passing a Function
 --------------------

-The chief issue is that the algorithm (finding a fixed point) is reusable and generic, while the function we calculate ``p + β * v`` is specific to our problem
+The chief issue is that the algorithm (finding a fixed point) is reusable and generic, while the function we calculate ``p + β * v`` is specific to our problem.

-A key feature of languages like Julia, is the ability to efficiently handle functions passed to other functions
+A key feature of languages like Julia, is the ability to efficiently handle functions passed to other functions.

 .. code-block:: julia